simcesplatform/simcesplatform.github.io/markdown/index.md

 ## Source code

 SimCES is open source.
-Therefore, you can find the source code in Github: [https://github.com/simcesplatform](https://github.com/simcesplatform)
+Therefore, you can find the source code in Github: [https://github.com/simcesplatform](https://github.com/simcesplatform).
+For license information, see [license](license.md) or the source code.

 ## This website